Get instant connectivity & skip roaming fees

 Thank you for the amazing support!

-South Korea offers more than 100 travel eSIM providers and more than 3,800 prepaid data plans, giving travellers a wide variety of options that make it easy to find an eSIM that fits their needs.
+South Korea offers more than 100 travel eSIM providers and more than 4 100 prepaid data plans.
+With such a wide variety, travelers can easily find an eSIM that fits their needs.

 SK Telecom: The largest wireless carrier in South Korea, offering extensive nationwide coverage and a wide range of mobile services.